RussiannHarvey/Vanadium-Nuker-V2/README.md

 ![C#](https://img.shields.io/badge/language-C%23-green)
 ![Platform](https://img.shields.io/badge/platform-Windows-blue)

+> **⚠️ Support for this project has been discontinued.**
+> The source code is now open for anyone to use, modify, or learn from.
+No further updates will be provided.
+> It is released as open source – you can do whatever you want with it.

 **Vanadium Nuker V2** is a powerful Discord server nuker tool written in C#.
 It allows you to perform various destructive actions on a Discord server using HTTP requests only (no gateway needed).
 This tool is intended for **educational purposes only** and should only be used on servers you own or have explicit permission to test.

 > Made by: RussianHarvey
 > GitHub: [github.com/RussiannHarvey](https://github.com/RussiannHarvey)

 ---

 ## Features